Yanhaoxi/lotus_zju/docs/source/transform/transforms.rst

 **Typical use cases**:

-- Build an analysis-friendly optimization pipeline before running CLAM, Sprattus, or alias analyses.
+- Build an analysis-friendly optimization pipeline before running CLAM, SymbolicAbstraction, or alias analyses.
 - Experiment with different levels of inlining and loop/vector transformations.
 - Replace floating-point operations in environments without hardware FP support.